omarkhawaja-uk/Solar-System/README.md

 ```
 Is the Prefab that containts the 3D Shuttle, 'Engines', the Camera set-up and other neccesary components.

-All the Animation files as well as the controller file is uploaded.
+Animation files as well as the controller files

 The following script:
 ```